-All over the world, the demand for human resources management officials is ever increasing.
+All over the world, the demand for human resources management officials is ever-increasing.
 This demand has been predicted to triple in the coming years so make sure you build an impressive CV to stand out from the other candidates (a professional CV writing service can be of great help).
-Most college students don’t see the potential in HR until they graduate and are deciding on which career path to follow.
-Companies of all sizes need HR for managing their employees, hiring new one and handling benefit packages.
+Most college students don’t see HR’s potential until they graduate and are deciding on which career path to follow.
+Companies of all sizes need HR for managing their employees, hire new ones, and handle benefit packages.
 Perhaps you have made up your mind to choose HR as a career, don’t hesitate to check out the important suggestions below.

 2. Maximize your internship program.

-Several organizations are in need of HR interns every year.
-Although the pay check may be really small, that doesn’t matter as long as you are able to obtain the much-needed experience.
-You can consult small firms and make enquiries if they are in need of interns.
-At the end of the day, adding your internship experience to your CV will create a lasting impression when you are searching for jobs at the end of the day.
+Several organizations need HR interns every year.
+Although the paycheck may be minimal, that doesn’t matter as long as you can obtain the much-needed experience.
+You can consult small firms and make inquiries if they require interns.
+Adding your internship experience to your CV will create a lasting impression when you are searching for jobs at the end of the day.

 3. Don’t ignore volunteer work